 Andrea Seus, RN Critical Care

 Andrea Seus is no stranger to the needs of children or the importance of a quality education.
 She is the mother of five; four of whom she home schooled for seven years.
 Her home schooling experience taught her that all children are able learn.
 In addition to educating her own children, Andrea worked for Medford public schools as a literacy assistant.
 Her experiences in a Title 1 public school opened her eyes to an entirely new segment of the population, and made her painfully aware of the daily obstacles that can prevent the opportunity for education. .
 In this setting she worked primarily with underprivileged children, most of whom have special needs.
 While her official duties required her to work with children to improve literacy, she discovered quickly that a greater portion of her time was spent supporting and encouraging underprivileged and often neglected children in the primary grades.

 Andrea left her job with the public schools to concentrate full-time on pursuing the long-time dream of becoming a nurse.
 Having a child of her own with terminal illness, she is familiar with the stress that long term illness can have on a family.
-She views her quest for a career in the field of nursing as a mission that will allow her the opportunity to touch the lives of people in the most vulnerable circumstances.
+She currently works as a critical care nurse in Medford, Oregon.